thomas-haslwanter/statsintro/rst/statsRelation.rst

 .. literalinclude:: ..\Code\multivariate.py

 | |image29|
+*The sets in the Anscombe's quartet have the same linear regression line but are themselves very different.*

 | |image30|
+*Regression, with condence intervals for the mean, as well as for the predicted data.*

 Since to my knowledge there exists no program in the Python standard library (or numpy, scipy) to calculate the confidence intervals for a